-- How to make your WordPress website GDPR compliant
+- How to make your WP website GDPR compliant

 - How you give users the right to information on the use of their personal data.

-- The measures your website should take to protect their data
+- The measures your website takes to protect their data.

-- Enough information on the benefits and privacy demands of the cookie.
+- Lots of information on the benefits and privacy demands of the cookie.

-- The ability to opt-out of using previously accepted cookies.
+- The power to opt-out of using previously accepted cookies.